-Dr. Ghiotto is the TPC Chair of the European Microwave Conference (EuMC) 2019.
+Dr. Ghiotto was the TPC Chair of the 2019 European Microwave Conference (EuMC).
 He is an Associate Editor of the EuMA International Journal of Microwave and Wireless Technologies and a technical reviewer for the IEEE Transaction on Microwave Theory and Techniques, IEEE Transaction on Antenna and Propagation, IEEE Microwave and Wireless Components Letters and the IEEE Antennas and Wireless Propagation Letters.
-Dr. Ghiotto is a member of the Technical Coordinating Committee (TCC), the MTT-8 Filters and Passive Components Technical Committee and the MTT-15 Microwave Field Theory Committee of the IEEE Microwave Theory and Technique Society (MTT-S).
+Dr. Ghiotto is the vice-chair of the MTT-4 Microwave Passive Components and Transmission Line Structures and a member of the MTT technical Coordination and Future Directions Committee (TCFDC), the MTT-1 Field Theory and Computational EM, and the MTT-5 Filters Committees of the IEEE Microwave Theory and Technique Society (MTT-S).
 Since 2017, he is the chair of the IEEE MTT French chapter.
-Since 2013, he is the Counselor of the IEEE Student Branch of Bordeaux: the BEE Branch, and the advisor of the MTT and AP BEE Branch Chapters.
+He was the Counselor of the IEEE Student Branch of Bordeaux: the BEE Branch, from 2012 to 2019, and is the advisor of the MTT and AP BEE Branch Chapters.
 He was a Member of the Organization Committee of the 2015 European Microwave Week and the 2015 French National Microwave Days.

 Introduced in the early 2000s, the substrate integrated waveguide (SIW) technology, has trigged a huge interest from academia to industry with the focus on the design and development of low-loss, compact, integrated, self-packaged and low-cost microwave and millimeter-wave circuits, antennas and systems.
 However, the classical metallic waveguide technology, which offers better performances such as lower insertion loss and higher power handling, has still been used in the design of microwave and millimeter-wave systems, despite its higher cost and bulky structure.
 To offer a highly integrated, further loss-reduced, low-cost alternative to the conventional waveguide and also to allow a wide-spread use of the millimeter-wave spectrum, a new SIW structure called Air-Filled SIW (AFSIW) has been introduced.
 This new structure has been theoretically and experimentally studied in details with a substantial amount of results.
 At millimeter wave frequencies, compared to the SIW topologies, the proposed AFSIW scheme exhibits a substantially lower insertion loss (three times at Ka-band, for example) and a much higher average power handling capability (four times, at Ka-band for example).
 Numerous AFSIW passive components have been investigated designed and demonstrated, which take advantages of the well-established multilayer printed circuit board (PCB) fabrication process.
 Couplers, phase shifters, power dividers, antennas and filters have been modeled, designed, prototyped and measured based on the introduced technology.
 Their performances have theoretically and experimentally been compared with their SIW counterparts to demonstrate and validate the benefits of the proposed technology.